rejuancse/best-addons-for-elementor/readme.txt

 A. You can get support by posting on the support section of this plugin on WordPress plugin directory, or on the support mail: rejuan.17bd@gmail.com

 = Q. Can I use my existing WordPress theme? =
-A. Sure, you can use your existing WordPress theme with Easy Addons for Elementor.
+A. Sure, you can use your existing WordPress theme with Best Addons for Elementor.

 = Q. Where can I report a bug? =
 A. Found a bug?
 Please let us know by posting on the support section of this plugin on WordPress plugin directory or directly on our support mail: rejuan.17bd@gmail.com

 == Changelog ==

+= 1.0.3 [21/08/2022] =
+* Variables and options escape issue fixed

 = 1.0.2 [15/08/2022] =
 * Date, Invalid, or Missing issue fixed